Skip to content

 Short answers, pulled from the story.

-The first evidence of horses in warfare dates from Eurasia between 4000 and 3000 BC.
-Archaeologists have found remains of horse-mounted nomads in the steppes of what is now Ukraine, Hungary, and Romania during this period.
+The first archaeological evidence of horses used in warfare dates from between 4000 and 3000 BC in the steppes of Eurasia, in what is now Ukraine, Hungary, and Romania.
+The first recorded depiction of horses pulling a vehicle in battle is the Standard of Ur, from Sumer, dated around 2500 BC.